viniciusfinger/deterministic-finite-automaton-python/README.md

 # Deterministic Finite Automaton in Python 🐍

-Deterministic finite automaton simulator built in Python for the Formal Languages and Automata course at La Salle University.
+Deterministic finite automaton simulator built in Python for the Formal Languages and Automaton course at La Salle University.

 ## Running locally: